MicrosoftDocs/ATADocs/ATPDocs/notifications.md

 >
 > - When working with Syslog in TLS mode, make sure to install the required certificates on the designated sensor.
 >
-> - The Defender for Identity events won’t be sent from Azure to your Syslog server directly.
+> - The events won’t be sent from the Defender for Identity service to your Syslog server directly.
 This is the purpose of the nominated sensor.
-The selected sensor will collect the data from the backend (in Azure) and send this to your Syslog server.
+The selected sensor will collect the data from the Defender for Identity service and send it to your Syslog server.